-When people are stressed, they may lose control of their life and be unable to cope with their problems or life’s challenges.
+When people experience stress, they may lose control of their life and be unable to cope with their problems or life’s challenges.
 In this case, outside help can assist them in restoring peace of mind and a healthy outlook on life.
-Crisis intervention is needed in this type of situation.
 Crisis intervention helps individuals overcome severe mental, emotional, behavioral, and physical problems related to addiction.
-Normally crisis intervention is a short-term solution to provide people the tools needed to cope immediately with stress and trauma.
+Normally, crisis intervention is a short-term solution to provide people the tools needed to cope immediately with stress and trauma.

 Substance Abuse and Crisis Intervention